caocmai/Taskee-App/README.md

 * CRUD(Create, Read, Update, and Delete) tasks of projects with ability to toggle between pending and completed
 * Empty field validation
 * Edit/update a project or task which is accessible by 3D touch (context menu)
 * Core Data to persist projects and tasks
+* Local notification with text and image 1 hour prior to a task's due date

 ### App Demo (gif)
 ![](Project%20Gif/Taskee1.gif)